-Aggoggs shows which manual sections contain instances of any of the given keywords in their title.
+Apropos shows which manual sections contain instances of any of the given keywords in their title.
 Each word is considered separately and case of letters is ignored.
 Words which are part of other words are considered thus looking for compile will hit all instances of 'compiler' also.
-Try apropos password and apropos editor
+Try apropos password and apropos editor man(1), what is (1), cat man(8)

-If the line starts 'name(section) ..., you can do 'man section name' to get the documentation for it.
+If the line starts 'name(section) ...' you can do 'man section name' to get the documentation for it.
 Try 'apropos format' and then 'man 3s printf' to get the manual on the subroutine printf.

-Apppps is actually just the "k option to the man(2) command.
+Apropos is actually just the $-\mathbf{k}$ option to the man(2) command.